-This work is furnishing and installing a new underground 200-amp electric service from an existing pole location to the new crew building.
-This work includes installing a 200-amp main electrical distribution panel, meter socket, service grounding, service entry conductors and electrical hardware to complete installation.
+This work is furnishing and installing a new overhead 200-amp electric service from a new pole location to the new crew building.
+This work includes installing a 200-amp main electrical distribution panel along with a 200- amp service disconnect.

 Furnish and install new electrical conductors in conduit with expansion joints including all electrical accessories for new underground electrical circuitry from the New Crew Building to the existing storage building, new water pump, signal cabling from existing septic tank and existing ATS above ground fuel pump and monitoring systems.
 All underground electrical circuits shall be installed in full compliance with the NEC.
-This work shall include all rough and final wiring required for connection of new circuitry to existing electrical subpanel and fuel dispensing and monitoring equipment.
+This work shall include all rough and final wiring required for connection of new circuitry to existing electrical sub-panel and fuel dispensing and monitoring equipment.

-- A. Conduit Conduit shall be 3" or 11⁄2"-inch minimum Schedule 40 PVC w/expansion joint and securing straps where needed.
+A. Conduit - Conduit shall be 3-inch minimum Schedule 80 PVC w/expansion joint and securing straps where needed.
 Any sweep elbows to be 36" minimum.

+B. Service Conductor - Three conductor 4/0 aluminum and/or electric provider approved.
+Comply with overhead service detail on Drawing E-1.

-Refer to drawing CS-1 for approximate locations of conduit, sizes and lengths. - B. Meter Socket The meter socket shall be a self-contained, outdoor type, weatherproof construction, UL listed with a painted finish enclosure.
-The meter socket shall be mounted to electric company specifications and to have the following features. - 1.
-4 terminal, ring-less, socket suitable for plug-in meter - 2.
-Approximate physical dimensions: 11.0"W x 15.5"H x 4.5"D - C. Service Line 4/0 XHHW-2 Aluminum Building Wire 600 V, to meet UL 44 and ASTM standards B800 and B801. - E. Weatherhead (Service-Entrance Cap)- 3" PVC Service Entrance Cap to be compatible with Schedule 40 PVC, include 6 knockouts and meet ULE13938.
-Product #E9981 by Carlton or equal. - F. Grounding Rods 8-foot long grounding rod(s) and connecting cable - G. Warning Tape Complies to NEC 300.5(D)3. - G. Conduit Bedding AASHTO #10 stone; refer to section 5 of the Technical Specifications.
+C. Meter Socket - The meter socket shall be a self-contained, outdoor type, weatherproof construction, UL listed with a painted finish enclosure.
+The meter socket shall be mounted to electric company specifications and to have the following features.

+- 1. 4 terminal, ring-less, socket suitable for plug-in meter - 2.
+Approximate physical dimensions: 11.0"W x 15.5"H x 4.5"D

+D. 200 Amp Exterior Service Disconnect - Furnish and install a single phase, 200 Amp, 120/240V AC rated outdoor service breaker service disconnect adjacent to the meter base, for use as service entrance equipment and compliance with the NEC, latest edition.
+Mounting location and heights shall comply with utility company details and heights.
+Service disconnect shall be ANSI certified and UL Listed with a steel enclosure complying with NEMA Type 3R and includes circuit breaker.
+Provide all hubs, conduits, electrical fittings, and hardware for installation.
+Acceptable manufacturers are Siemens, Cutler-Hammer, Square-D or General Electric.
+No Homeline will be accepted.

+F. Grounding Rods - 8-foot long grounding rod(s) and connecting cable

+G. Warning Tape - Complies to NEC 300.5(D)3.

+H. Conduit Bedding - AASHTO #10 stone; refer to section 5 of the Technical Specifications.

-The PGC will have a work order number with the Electric Company, Pennelec Please notify them and PGC representatives three weeks prior to when the electric service connections will be made to schedule time to install and energize the electric lines.
+The PGC will have a work order number with the Electric Company (WPP).
+Please notify them and PGC representatives three weeks prior to when the electric service connections will be made to schedule time to install and energize the electric lines.
 The PGC will contact and pay any fees (if any) for an electrical inspector to certify that the meter socket/associated work meet the electric company's requirements.